 1. Understand the Purpose of a Subpanel

-Before hiring a contractor, it’s crucial to know why you need a residential electrical sub panel installation.
+Before hiring a contractor, it’s crucial to know why you need an electrical subpanel installation.
 Subpanels are typically used when your main electrical panel is full or located far from new circuits.
 They help distribute electricity more efficiently by shortening wire runs and reducing strain on your main panel.
 Knowing the purpose, whether it’s for a home addition, garage, or outdoor space, helps your contractor design the right setup and estimate costs accurately.

 2. Assess Your Current Electrical Load

 Your home’s electrical system can only handle a specific amount of power.
 Before adding a subpanel, you need to evaluate your current load capacity.
 Overloading your system can cause breakers to trip or wires to overheat.
-A licensed electrician can perform a load calculation to determine whether your service panel can support an additional electrical sub panel safely.
-Preparing this information ahead of time saves time during the installation process.
+A licensed electrician can perform a load calculation to determine whether your service panel can support an additional electrical subpanel safely.
+Preparing this information early saves time during the installation process.

 3. Determine the Subpanel Size and Location